zhanggq96/uRDP/README.md

   <img src="https://i.imgur.com/vBjpOuR.png"/>
 </p>

 Bolded points: end-to-end models (encoder and decoder/discriminator both trained).
 Unbolded points: universal models (frozen encoder, only decoder/discriminator trained).
-See `code_to_recreate_experiments.py` for the settings used to recreate the experiments in the paper: these codeblocks should be imported to `run_with_params.py` to recreate the results from the figures in the paper.
 The training is all done in `train.py`, with various helper functions spread through the other files.

 Note that common randomness is used throughout each training step, which in practice can be emulated through a shared random seed between sender and receiver.
 We use dithered quantization as follows: given encoder output `f(x)` and shared randomness `u`, the sender computes `z=Quantize(f(x)+u)` and the receiver recovers `z-u` to pass to the decoder.